dfinity/bigmap-poc/docs/bigmap.md

 - Higher cost per request, since all data needs to be routed through the Index canister,
 - Higher latency for large data objects, since the Index canister needs to receive (decode) from data and then again send (encode), which may take many cycles for large objects.

-Here is an illustration of the JavaScript code which can be used to access BigMap in this mode (taken from our CanCan implementation):
+Here is an illustration of the JavaScript code which can be used to access BigMap in this mode, taken from our CanCan implementation.
+The code illustrates the BigMap Get and Put functionality in JavaScript:

 ```javascript
 async function bigMapGet(keyAsBytes) {
   let res = bigMap.get(keyAsBytes);